gwendolynthompson/PoliticalProxyTuning/README.md

 2. Guide larger model's predictions during run time.
 3. Answer questions about the 2024 election.

+## Critical Analysis
+#### What are the next steps?
+1. Improved data set and fine-tuning.
+2. Refine the Gradio demo to make it more accessible and user friendly.
+3. Scaling up by using larger models such as GPT3 or GPT4.

 # Model Card
 ## Uses
 - Fine-tuning language models to answer domain-specific questions about election data.